 Prior to 2017, concerns over ATO-based email attacks were virtually non-existent.
 However, in early 2017, the Google Docs ATO Worm Attack brought a spotlight to the problem when it struck over a million users in only a few hours.
 Most recently, Agari has found that one in four advanced email attacks involve the use of a compromised account.

 As these attacks continue to rise, organizations should be evaluating whether their existing email security controls can analyze, detect, and block ATO-based email attacks.
 This report discusses a typical ATO-based email attack flow, why they are so effective, and why organizations should be placing a high priority on stopping this type of attack.
-Finally, the paper will introduce Agari Advanced Threat Protection™ and explain how its core Agari Identity Graph™ technology works to stop account takeover-based email attacks and protect organizations from the most dangerous type of threat.
+Finally, the paper will introduce Agari Phishing Defense™ and explain how its core Agari Identity Graph™ technology works to stop account takeover-based email attacks and protect organizations from the most dangerous type of threat.

 An account takeover-based email attack is the process of gaining unauthorized access to a trusted email account, and using this compromise to launch subsequent email attacks for financial gain or to execute a data breach.
 Since ATO-based attacks originate from email accounts of trusted senders, traditional security controls cannot detect such attacks.
 Moreover, given the pre-existing trust in relationships, launching a targeted attack such as a business email compromise scam from such an account increases the likelihood that the attack will succeed.

 Account takeover-based email attacks rely on leveraging a compromised account or endpoint as a launchpad for other email attacks.
 To achieve this goal, cybercriminals follow the below process:

 The attacker attempts to gain access to a user account by launching a spear phishing or malware-based email attack.
 Alternatively, with the proliferation of data breaches, they may simply purchase email account credentials from the dark web at a reasonable price.

 Step 2: Establish Account Control